 Astrovirus infections were identified from a dataset of viruses detected in samples from a long-term longitudinal sampling of fruit bats across Madagascar.
 Details on bat sampling and sequencing protocol can be found in previous work8; here we will only give a brief overview.

 Between 2018 – 2019, monthly bat captures were taken out at four species-specific locations: Ambakoana roost (-18.513 S, 48.167 E, Pteropus rufus); Angavobe cave (-18.944 S, 47.949 E, Eidolon dupreanum); Angavokely cave (-18.933 S, 47.758 E, Eidolon dupreanum); Maromizaha cave (-18.9623 S, 48.4525 E, Rousettus madagascariensis).
-Each bat was identified by species, sex, and age (adult vs juvenile), and throat, fecal, and urine samples were taken.
+Bats were identified to species, sex, and age (adult vs juvenile), and throat, fecal, and urine samples were taken.

-In total, RNA from 285 fecal, 143 throat, and 196 urine swab samples was prepped into libraries and submitted for Illumina sequencing (see supplemental table).
+In total, RNA from 285 fecal, 143 throat, and 196 urine swab samples was extracted, then prepped into libraries and submitted for Illumina sequencing (see supplemental table).
 Raw reads from Illumina were filtered and assembled on the CZID bioinformatics platform (v3.10 NR/NT 2019-12-01).
 Samples were marked positive for astrovirus infection if at least two contigs with an average read depth >2 reads/nucleotide were assembled that showed significant nucleotide or protein BLAST alignment to astroviruses present in NCBI NR/NT database (v12-01-2019).

 Genome Annotation and BLAST